 The recent experience of a stressful life event (such as moving house, losing a job, a death in the family, divorce or separation etc.)

-Poor support from family and friends
+Lack of support from family and friends

 A traumatic birth experience (such as an unexpected c-section, a very short or long labour)